Pär Lindh

-Pär Lindh (born Pär Olov Aron Lind, 24 March 1959) is a Swedish composer, musician and founding member of the Swedish symphonic rock group Pär Lindh Project.
+Pär Olov Aron Lind (born 24 March 1959), known professionally as Pär Lindh, is a Swedish composer, musician and founding member of the Swedish symphonic rock group Pär Lindh Project.

 Before working in a band, Lindh had several careers.
 These included church organist, touring classical pianist, solo harpsichordist, drummer, Hammond organist, and jazz and ragtime entertainer.
 During 1977 and 1978, Lindh played in hard rock bands such as Antenna Baroque and Vincebus Eruptum.
 However, he decided to leave the rock scene in 1979 to become a classical player in France.
 In 1989, Lindh returned to Sweden to pursue his interest in progressive rock.

 1991–1994

 In 1991, Lindh and several friends founded The Swedish Art Rock Society.
 The society's purpose was to start a festival that would serve as a starting point for the current wave of progressive and art rock.
 During this period, Lindh (alongside Jocke Ramsell and the late Magdalena Hagberg), made his first record with the Crimsonic Label, Gothic Impressions.